-Now that you have made the decision to hire a caretaker and have chosen the candidate who will be living with your family on a full-time basis, it’s time to start making those much-needed preparations.
+Now that you have made the decision to hire a caretaker and have chosen the candidate who will be living with your family on a full-time basis, it’s time to prepare for their arrival.

 For most parents new to the nanny scene, these are usually the first feelings that come to mind.
 Allowing someone to be a part of your family and watch after your children as their own is no small matter, but there is no better way to facilitate the transition than by getting your house, and your little ones, ready in advance.

 Everything else aside, ensuring your child is comfortable and content with the fact that they are going to have a new nanny (whether it be for the first time or replacement) should be your number one priority.
 With that, it’s recommended that you have a sit-down talk with them to prepare them; instead of merely telling them what they should expect, be sure to ask how they feel.